apache/druid/docs/development/extensions-core/kafka-ingestion.md

 The Kafka indexing service enables the configuration of *supervisors* on the Overlord, which facilitate ingestion from Kafka by managing the creation and lifetime of Kafka indexing tasks.
 These indexing tasks read events using Kafka's own partition and offset mechanism and are therefore able to provide guarantees of exactly-once ingestion.
-They are also able to read non-recent events from Kafka and are not subject to the window period considerations imposed on other ingestion mechanisms using Tranquility.
 The supervisor oversees the state of the indexing tasks to coordinate handoffs, manage failures, and ensure that the scalability and replication requirements are maintained.

 This service is provided in the `druid-kafka-indexing-service` core Apache Druid (incubating) extension (see